 Assistant Softball Pitching Coach

+Johnson has an impressive resume as both a head coach and assistant coach.
 Johnson had been with the Burnsville High School program since 1999.
-From 1999 to 2005, coach Johnson served as an assistant coach under legendary coach Pat Feely, with the team earning five conference championships, two section championships and two state championships.
+From 1999 to 2005, Coach Johnson served as an assistant coach under legendary coach Pat Feely, with the team earning five conference championships, two section championships and two state championships.

 In 2006, Johnson took over the reins as head coach and served in that capacity through the spring of 2012.
 During her tenure as head coach, coach Johnson’s teams had an impressive record of 140-31, earning conference championships in 2007, 2009 and 2011, a section championship in 2010, and a state championship in 2010.
 Johnson was named both the Section Coach of the Year and the Minnesota State High School Coach of the Year in 2010.